usabilla/usabilla-u4a-ios-swift-sdk/PublicReadme.md

 ### iPad display

 On iPad, the Passive feedback form has a presentation style set to [formSheet](https://developer.apple.com/documentation/uikit/uimodalpresentationstyle/1621491-formsheet) by default.
-If you want to override this behavior and have a fullscreen display you can achieve it with:
+If you want to override this behavior and have a full screen display you can achieve it with:

 ```swift
 func formDidLoad(form: UINavigationController) {